k-aghakhani/KhaterreBaz/README.md

 ## 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Thank you for using KhaterreBaz!
-We hope you enjoy revisiting your sweet memories with this app. ❤️
+We hope you enjoy revisiting your sweet memories with this app.

+Made with ❤️ and ☕